codefresh-io/docs.codefresh.io/_docs/installation/behind-the-firewall.md

 ---

-As described in [installation options]({{site.baseurl}}/docs/installation/installation-options/) Codefresh offers Runner and GitOps installations.
+As described in [installation options]({{site.baseurl}}/docs/installation/installation-options/), Codefresh offers Runner and GitOps options for hybrid installations.
 This articles focuses on the Runner installation option and its advantages.

 ## Running Codefresh in secure environments